All Episodes

 But if they get down into the 30s, it's dead.

-If the numbers of people supporting it get down into the 30s, then it's dead because then you're getting into territory where only Democrats support it, not Republicans, not independents.
+If the numbers of people supporting it get down into the 30s, then it's dead because then you're getting into territory where only Democrats support it, not Republicans, not Independents.

-That that's just an uh an analysis.
+That's just an analysis.

-We'll see if it if it actually happens.
+We'll see if it actually happens.

 This is from Real Clear Politics.

-You will lose your private health insurance.
+The title of his piece, his outstanding piece, you will lose your private health insurance.

 That's what we do here.